mhomran/STM32_Bootloader/README.md

 - It supports UART communication.
 - Flasher script to erase and program image.
 - The content of the image is independent position code (IPC) while the image header must be at the start of the image.
+- STM32CubeHAL is shared between the bootloader and the images.

 # Memory design
 <img src="imgs/memory_design.png">